dkaul09/WorldCupSimulator/README.md

-**What features I would include next time if I return to this project **
+**What features I would include next time if I return to this project and improvements **